OpenBankProject/OBP-API/README.md

 ---

 ## OpenID Connect
-In order to enable an OIDC workflow at an instance of OBP-API portal app you need to set up next props:
+In order to enable an OIDC workflow at an instance of OBP-API portal app(login functionality) you need to set-up the following props:
 ```props
 # Google as an identity provider
 # openid_connect_1.client_secret=OYdWujJl******_NXzPlDI4T